 Over the years, Eduardo has brought back the experience of México, absorbed into his pores and soul.
 Paramount among the many gifts that traveling offers is the opportunity to build intercultural bridges of friendship (amistad) between “todos los Americanos”, North and South.

 * Upper California (part of the U.S. since 1849) and distinguished from Baja (lower) California, México.

-So, in a spirit of gratitude and humility, I am delighted to share these first-hand accounts of backpacking, mountaineering, and intercultural explorations on three continents.
-My sincerest hope is that in reading, you’ll be inspired to learn languages, explore new frontiers, appreciate natural beauty wherever you journey, and generally expand your own comfort zone.
+Finally, after much simmering and procrastination, I am delighted to share with you, dear reader, these first-hand accounts of wilderness backpacking, rugged mountaineering, and intercultural explorations I’ve made on three continents.
+Woven together, these adventures have formed the tapestry of my life, and reveal the parallel transformation within, my discovering of “Eduardo”.
+My sincerest hope is that in reading, you’ll be inspired to explore new frontiers, appreciate natural beauty wherever you journey, and generally expand your own comfort zone.

-Giving back: A portion of the proceeds from the books and music will be donated to grassroots organizations addressing the environmental and/or social challenges in Latin America.
+Giving back: A portion of the proceeds from the books and music will be donated to grassroots organizations working to overcome the environmental and/or social challenges in Latin America.
 Thank you for your support! ¡Gracias por su apoyo!

 Click on any title below to find a summary and some photos.

-Sierra Madre Adventures: walking village to village in remote Mexico
+Sierra Madre Adventures: Walking village to village in the mountains of Mexico

 Escape Artist: Twenty years of adventures off the beaten path